 Welcome to Galway County Councils waste prevention page.
-This aim of this page is to help you understand what waste prevention is and what you can do at home or in the workplace to contribute to successful waste prevention.
+This page aims to introduce waste prevention and what you can do in the home or in the workplace to contribute to successful waste prevention.

 What is Waste Prevention?

 Waste prevention is to be preferred to any other waste management option.
 Waste prevention is based on either not creating waste in the first place or secondly extending the life span of a product or material through reuse.

 Waste reduction and prevention is top of the waste management hierarchy.
 There are lots of ways we can reduce our waste and with simple changes we really can make a difference.